 Learn About the History of Freemasons

 An underrated attraction in Northern Virginia, the George Washington Masonic Memorial houses a museum about the history of the Freemasons in the United States.
 The building is located in the heart of Alexandria, Va., near the King Street Metro Station.
-It also serves as a research center, a library, community center, a concert hall, and site for local and visiting Masonic lodges.
+It also serves as a research center, a library, community center, a concert hall, and a site for local and visiting Masonic lodges.
 Guided tours are available.

 Run the Mount Vernon Trail